-In this tutorial we will show you how to install Jetty on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Jetty is now often used for machine to machine communications, usually within larger software frameworks.
-Jetty is developed under open source license,part of Eclipse foundation.
-Jetty is also the server in open source projects such as Lift, Eucalyptus, Red5, Hadoop and I2P.
+In this tutorial, we will show you how to install Jetty on Ubuntu 18.04 LTS.
+For those of you who didn’t know, Jetty is now often used for machine-to-machine communications, usually within larger software frameworks.
+Jetty is developed under an open-source license, part of the Eclipse foundation.
+Jetty is also the server in open source projects such as Lift, Eucalyptus, Red5, Hadoop, and I2P.
 Jetty supports the latest Java Servlet API (with JSP support) as well as protocols SPDY and WebSocket.

 Install Jetty on Ubuntu 18.04 LTS Bionic Beaver